 If your graphics card isn't getting the score you hoped for, there are a number of things you can do to improve the score before you resort to ripping out your GPU and replacing it with a newer model.

 If you are using experimental or beta drivers it might be worth rolling back to the last official stable release.
-Once done restart your computer and wait two minutes for all the start up programs and services to launch.
+Once that's done, you can restart your computer and wait two minutes for all the start up programs and services to launch.

 Close down any open programs once Windows has restarted and re-run the benchmarks.
 If you're still not happy, there might be another reason for the issues.